buildspace/buildspace-projects/AI_Avatar_Generator/en/Section_4/Lesson_1_The_finishing_touches.md

 All of this is simple-ish to do programmatically.
 The trick here is getting GPUs for as cheap as possible.
 Idk if you can get GPUs as cheap as Lensa ($3.49 for 100 avatars lol), but the opportunity here is in steps #2 and #3 I think.

 There are awesome platforms out there that help you build these flows for a cheaper price such as, [banana.dev](https://banana.dev).
-We were able to get some credits from them to give you!
+Make sure to claim your NFT at the end to get some insane credits from them.

-Complete this project, claim your NFT, and get instructions on how you can get access to 10 free hours of GPU time!

 Maybe thats all you need to get your business going 🤘.

 ## Deploy with Railway
 **GTFOL: Let’s go to prod.**